EvilOlaf/scum/README.md

 ...attempting to fix some of its issues with updates and restarts.

 ### Who?
-All credit for the initial work go to j0s0n.
+All credit for the initial work goes to j0s0n.